fdch/fd_lib/fdpd/README.md

 or here http://gem.iem.at

 # Once fdpd is up and running
-Just opening 'fdpd.command' by clicking (or CMD+O or  ./fdpd.command) works like a charm
+Just opening "fdpd.command" by clicking (or CMD+O or  ./fdpd.command) works like a charm

 # Installation (First time only)
 (requires basic copy-pasting on Terminal):

-1. Copy this directory <fdpd> in <your-working-directory>.
+1. Copy this directory "fdpd" in your-working-directory.

 2. Open Terminal:
 	$ cd your-working-directory